aleivaar94/The_AI_Engineer_Challenge/.github/instructions/frontend-rule.instructions.md

 ---
-description: When designing a frontend or frontend components.
+description: "When designing a frontend or frontend components."
 globs:
 alwaysApply: false
 ---